 Additional ingredients:

-- 4 cups/1 Litre Seafood Stock (chicken stock also works) more if necessary **see notes below
+- 4 cups/1 Litre Anchovy or Seafood Stock (chicken stock also works) more if necessary **see notes below

 Instructions

-- Pre-soak the Dang Myeonn and rice cakes in separate bowls, with enough cold water to cover.
-Set aside and let soak for at least 15-20 minutes, while you prep the rest of the ingredients.
+- In a large bowl, add Dang Myeon (sweet potato noodles) and cover with cold water.
+Set aside and soak for 10 minutes, while you assemble the rest of the ingredients.

-- On a separate serving platter, arrange the crown daisy and/or spinach (optional), enoki mushrooms (optional), instant noodles, and cheese slices.
+- On a serving platter, arrange the crown daisy and/or spinach, enoki mushrooms, instant noodles, and cheese slices.
 Bring to the table.

 - Add diced tofu.
-I used soft/silken tofu, but you can use any kind you like.
+I prefer soft/silken tofu, but you can use any kind you like.

-- Drain the Korean rice cakes and sprinkle evenly over everything.
+- Add the Korean rice cakes and sprinkle evenly on top.

-- Drain and add the Korean Sweet Potato noodles or Dang Myeon.
+- Drain the Korean Sweet Potato noodles or Dang Myeon and add on top of everything.

 Pingback: Gochujang Chicken Tacos - The Subversive Table